 - Form W-8EXP is applicable primarily when the foreign entity is a foreign government, foreign bank, foreign tax-exempt organization or foreign foundation.

 - Subcontract Suppliers through SRAS: Department must work with Sponsored Research Accounting Services if it’s a subcontract supplier.
 The Subcontract Supplier must complete the online FSU Substitute IRS W-9 Form.

 - Facilities Suppliers (For orders that Facilities Maintenance generates): Facilities will work with their suppliers to have them complete a online FSU Substitute IRS W-9 Form.

 For questions regarding the new supplier setup process email SupplierRelations@fsu.edu.

-The role of Requester is used to order supplies via a requisition in OMNI.
+The role of Requester is used to order supplies and/or services via a requisition in SpearMart.
 An eORR is necessary to obtain the role FSU_PO_REQUESTER.
-The OMNI eProcurement Authorization Form (Requester Application) is required to obtain or update this role.
+The OMNI eProcurement Requester Application (For Internal OMNI Requisitions ONLY) is required only for internal requisitions.